phayes/vuetify-survey/README.md

 `<VuetifySurvey>`

-`<VuetifySurveyEdit>`
+`<VuetifySurveyEditor>`

 ## Use-case

-You can use `<VuetifySurveyEdit>` to let your users build up questionaires, then store the resulting declarative definition in a database.
+You can use `<VuetifySurveyEditor>` to let your users build up questionaires, then store the resulting declarative definition in a database.
 The stored definitions can then be loaded and displayed to other users using `<VuetifySurvey>`.

 ## Example Application